kuramameng/reviewgenie_frontend/README.md

   <li>get the summaries of Amazon product reviews by counting how many times each keyword appeared in the reviews</li>
 </ul>
 <h2>Project planning</h2>
-Project can be broken down into a number of phases:
+Project can be broken down into a number of phases:<br>
-1) Find and populate bootstrap template according to the wireframe design
+1) Find and populate bootstrap template according to the wireframe design<br>
-2) Create backend database according to the database structure design
+2) Create backend database according to the database structure design<br>
-3) Add seed data in database and set up models and controllers
+3) Add seed data in database and set up models and controllers<br>
-4) Test various requests through curl and write AJAX methods accordingly
+4) Test various requests through curl and write AJAX methods accordingly<br>
-5) Populate frontend using jQuery/handlebars with the data returned from the server
+5) Populate frontend using jQuery/handlebars with the data returned <br>from the server
-6) Deploy frontend on gh-pages and backend on Heroku
+6) Deploy frontend on gh-pages and backend on Heroku<br>
 <h2>Wireframe</h2>
 The initial wireframe and database structure design can be found in <a href="https://github.com/kuramameng/reviewgenie_frontend/blob/master/assets/etc/project2-wireframe.pdf">HERE</a>